 Jack Towarnicky, executive director of the PSCA, said employers struggle with telling employees how to allocate their savings dollars.
 He suggested that employers make sure the HSA account is open with the employer or employee contributing at least one dollar, and it can be funded later to cover expenses incurred.

 Kvadus said there is a trend of employers putting money into employee HSAs upfront so employees have money available on day one.
 “It helps employees feel a sense of benefit,” he told conference attendees.

 Forsythe noted that if the account is not open with the first dollar, employees cannot get any potential employer contributions.
 As for allocating between retirement plans and HSAs, he suggested employers tell employees to first contribute up to the maximum match in their defined contribution (DC) plan, then contribute as much as they can to their HSA.

 The PSCA survey found 81.7% of employers contributed to employees’ HSAs in 2018.

 The survey also found 85.7% of HSAs include investment options.
 Forsythe said many require a minimum balance in cash before employees are able to invest the rest.
 “It is important to have cash in the account for unexpected expenses,” he noted.
 “If employees can invest first-dollar, they may have an expense when the market is down and would have to sell at a loss.”

 Investing HSA savings can help employees grow their balances for the future.
-“If a plan sponsors offer an HSA-capable plan and are not somehow connecting HSAs with retirement for employees, they are missing an opportunity to help employees with retirement readiness,” Forsythe said.
+“If a plan sponsor offers an HSA-capable plan and are not somehow connecting HSAs with retirement for employees, they are missing an opportunity to help employees with retirement readiness,” Forsythe said.